 Tips for Hiking in Valley of Fire State Park

-- Best Time To Visit: Fall through spring (October to April) provides milder temperatures.
-It gets really hot in the park during summer.
-It’s even prohibited to hike in many areas from mid-May through the end of September.
+• Best Time To Visit: Fall through spring (October to April) provides milder temperatures.
+Summer gets really hot in the park, and hiking is even prohibited in many areas from mid-May through the end of September.

-- Trail Markings: Some trails may have limited signage, get a map from the visitor center and save an offline map from AllTrails.
+• Trail Markings: Some trails may have limited signage.
+Get a map from the visitor center or save an offline map from AllTrails.

-- Camping: There a two campgrounds in Valley of Fire.
+• Camping: There a two campgrounds in Valley of Fire.
 One is at Atlatl Rock and another is for group use near the Beehives Rock Formation.
 It offers full hookups, potable water, a dumpsite, a fire pit, and picnic tables.
 Reserve in advance at ReserveNevada.com.
+If you’re looking for free dispersed camping nearby the park, we camped here.

 Valley of Fire Best Hikes